grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/09 Cookies.md

 cookies as described above, so that testing of your cookie-based web site or app will just work without you having to do anything special.

-There are however use cases where more control over cookies is desired.
+In some use cases, you might desire more control over the cookies.
 In k6 you have two options, [either to directly manipulate HTTP headers](/javascript-api/k6-http/params), or use the more ergonomic cookie API.
 We will go through the latter below.